-Both valves, available in the Supplemental System Isolation Kit (PN 12033-5) are made to accept either 11⁄2" or 2" PVC pipe.
-Make sure that the arrow on the check valve is pointing away from the collectors, and that the ball valve and check valve are located close to the control valve and outlet 'T', respectively.
+Both valves, available in the Supplemental System Isolation Kit (PN 12033-5) are made to accept either 1 1⁄2" pipe or a 2" coupling.
+Make sure that the ball valves are located close to the diverter valve and outlet tee respectively.